twse/random-stuff/README.md

 | Gervase Markham    | gerv      | YES         | 2004-2017    | YES           |
 | Ram Dayal Vaishnav | gurumukhi | YES         | 2017-present | YES           |

-**Historical note:** The first entry created this page (in rough alphabetical order by last name) via CVS in 1999/08/29 with a message posted to the Mozilla internationalization and SeaMonkey newsgroups.

-**P.S.** The second entry wrote management tools in 2011/03 after he added many previous localizers via SVN and committed directly via GIT using two commands (commit and push).
-The last entry forked the above repository, uses pull requests and closes pull requests for additions not done via the form (e.g. bulk additions) or modifications not done via replies to the application message with a comment using the above mentioned paragraph in the second entry of this index.
+**P.S.** Mozilla used to have an EMail address to add yourself to the credits list (the second entry changed it to a form at Google Forms in 2013/11 during a batch of additions).
+The first entry created this page (in rough alphabetical order by last name) via CVS in 1999/08/29 with a message posted to the Mozilla internationalization and SeaMonkey newsgroups.
+The second entry wrote management tools in 2011/03 after he added many previous localizers via SVN and committed directly via GIT using two commands (commit and push).
+The last entry forked the above repository, uses pull requests and closes pull requests for additions outside the form (e.g. bulk additions) or modifications without replying to the application message with a comment using the above mentioned paragraph in the second entry of this index.

 ## Protest pages (available in five versions)
 Thanks goes to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380), Canada (1942-2006) for his protest pages.